ralren/ReinEvent-Map/README.md

 	- NOTE: you will find a lot of event locations you never could have imagined.
 You can technically book a vending machine.
 - Go back to the code.
 Make sure you know how it works in case it crashes (though this is highly unlikely).
 Feel free to make more efficient.

+## TO FIX
+- FIX SCROLL THING ON INFO WINDOWS
+- FIX FONT SIZE IN INFO WINDOWS
+- CREATE BACK BUTTON
+- FIX LOCATION STUFF (when they’re all clumped together)